PhastPhood/jeff-gao-food/mapo-tofu/README.md

 ### Other variations
 Danny Bowien cooks some aged beef fat in the pan before adding the meat to add additional fat and flavor.
 His old version braised the whole thing slowly in the oven (like a bolognese) instead of cooking everything really quickly in a wok.

-David Chang uses Korean gochujang instead of doubanjiang to make it more Korean flavored, and instead of having cubes of tofu, he blends the silken tofu and mixes it into the sauce to give it a silkier texture.
-He then uses this to coat rice cakes.
+David Chang blends and folds the silken tofu into the sauce and mixes it into the sauce to give it a silkier texture and then uses this to coat rice cakes.

 Yu Bo sometimes uses rice tofu or acorn jelly (dotori-muk)